sebelga/gstore-node-docs/schema/type_validation.md

 ## Types validation

-You can set a _type _for a schema property adding a "type" parameter to it.
+You can define a type for a schema property passing a "type" parameter to it.

 `new Schema({ name: { type: String }})`